webix-hub/docs/data/kanban/howto.md

 In case you need to forbid moving tasks from/to particular columns, you should make use of [Kanban Events](kanban/events.md).

 For example, you may ban dragging to columns that aren't situated next to the source column.
-Thus, tasks will be dragged only between two neighbouring columns.
+Thus, tasks will be dragged only between two neighboring columns.

 To implement this idea, the [onListBeforeDragIn](kanban/events.md#onlistbeforedragin) event can be used.